private-octopus/picoquic/doc/socket_loop.md

   will be created, one for `AF_INET` (IPv4), and one for `AF_INET6` (IPv6).

-* `prefer_extra_socket`: if the source address and source port are set, outgoing packets will be sent on a socket with matching
+* `prefer_extra_socket`: if the source address and source port are set, outgoing packets will be sent on a socket with matching bindings.

 * `simulate_eio`: simulate an EIO socket error.
 This error happens when the socket does not support UDP GSO.
 The simulation enables us to